 \subsection{Mating anti-polynomials with reflection groups}

-Following \cite{LMM2,LMMN}, we introduce in Subsection~\ref{necklace_subsec} a class of Kleinian reflection groups (called \emph{necklace reflection groups}) central to the mating construction, and associate a map (called the \emph{Nielsen map}) to each necklace reflection group that is \emph{orbit equivalent} to the group.
+The story of mating anti-polynomials with Kleinian reflection groups began with the study of a new class of anti-holomorphic dynamical systems given by \emph{Schwarz reflection maps} associated with \emph{quadrature domains}.
+We will recall the definitions of these objects, and sketch the simplest examples of the mating phenomenon in Subsection~\ref{schwarz_subsec}.
+To put these examples in a general framework, we will introduce in Subsection~\ref{necklace_subsec} a class of Kleinian reflection groups (called \emph{necklace reflection groups}), that are central to the mating construction.
+Further, we will associate a map (called the \emph{Nielsen map}) to each necklace reflection group that is \emph{orbit equivalent} to the group.
 In Subsection~\ref{conformal_mating_subsec}, we formalize the notion of conformal mating of a necklace group and an anti-polynomial.
-It turns out that such conformal matings are realized as \emph{Schwarz reflection maps} associated with \emph{quadrature domains}; these objects are defined in Subsection~\ref{schwarz_subsec}.
 Subsection~\ref{mating_examples_subsec} summarizes some of the main results of \cite{LLMM1,LLMM2,LMM2}, where various explicit examples of Schwarz reflection maps were shown to be conformal matings of necklace groups and anti-polynomials.
 Finally in Subsection~\ref{gen_thm_subsec}, we state a general combination theorem for necklace groups and anti-polynomials proved in \cite{LMMN}.